 - Remove barriers in 25,000 kilometers of river by 2030.

-Member states would be required to submit National Restoration Plans to the European Commission within two years of the regulation coming into force.
+Member states would be required to submit National Restoration Plans to the European Commission within two years.

 Some €100 billion in EU funding would be available for biodiversity, including restoration, every year.